ben-mar/MTGMulliganer/README.md

   * Burn : Ok
   * 5C humans : Needs more data
   * Bant Spirit : Ok

+# Dependecies

+You need to have the following packages installed in order to have this project work :

+ * numpy
+ * Pillow
+ * matplotlib
+ * pandas
+ * sklearn
+ * jupyter

 To run a hand use the following :

 ```